 Illuminate is a clinical study for Leber congenital amaurosis.
-This page provides patients, their families and care givers with information about the trial and trial participation.
+This page provides patients, their families and care givers with information about the trial.

 Illuminate - Phase 2/3 clinical trial for CEP290 mediated Leber congenital amaurosis

 Illuminate is the name of a clinical trial which aims to study whether the investigational RNA therapy sepofarsen is effective and safe for people with Leber congenital amaurosis 10 (LCA10) due to the most common p.Cys998X mutation, also known as c.2991+1655A>G, in the CEP290 gene.
 This Phase 2/3 pivotal trial is the second clinical study to investigate sepofarsen.

 This trial has completed enrollment.
 Please sign up for our newsletter if you want to stay informed on the progress in development and other opportunities for trial participation.

 More information about the trial is also available on worldwide clinical trial database clinicaltrials.gov with identifier (NCT number): NCT03913143.